halanaman/PLC_Project/README.md

 ```sh
 make
 ```
-This will compile the `main.c` file located in the `src/` directory and generate an executable named `pokeventure`
+This will compile the `main.c` file located in the `src/` directory and generate an executable named `pokedex.exe`

-Launch the program `./pokeventure`
+Launch the program `./pokedex.exe`

 ### Compilation Without ANSI
 To compile the progam without ansi, edit `Makefile` in the project root folder